import pandas as pd

 function.
 The columns

 argument takes a dictionary, with each element of the dictionary containing the old name and desired new name of a variable as a key : value pair.
-Given the variables we care about in this data set better names with:
+Give the variables we care about in this data set better names with:

 = acs.rename(